wp-plugins/the-events-calendar-category-colors/readme.txt

 2. The Events Calendar Category Colors in action

 == Changelog ==

+= 1.5.1 =
+* code cleanup and switch to current version of jQuery-miniColors.
+* added function to remove first instance of category class tag added to article tag - Thanks Barry!
+* tested with WP 3.5

 = 1.5 =
 * abstracted main script using new TribeEventsCategoryColors class